A More Wonderful Love

 And now that I’ve alienated my Michigan fan base, here’s what I’m getting at:

 I believe God loves me, very much.
-So much he gave His life for me, but He can’t love me just the way I am, because I’m a mess.
+So much he gave His life for me, but He can’t love me just the way I am, because He is holy.
+And I’m a mess.

 And that’s just the way I am.